 Almost a century later, the valuation of the compound at £420 million proved his judgement outstanding in every respect.

-From lamp posts, to plant species, colour schemes of the buildings, to a pavilion for the locals to wait in, evidence suggests that great efforts were made towards the design and formation of this spectacular property.
+From lamp posts, to a pavilion for the locals to wait in, evidence suggests that great efforts were made towards the design of this spectacular property.
 Upon inspection in July 1962, Edward Muir wrote that he was “very glad indeed to have seen this compound, which I have always understood was one of our most successful and agreeable efforts.
 So it is.
 It is spacious, and dignified and beautifully laid out.
 The main house, which I suppose was about the last large house we built in the Far East in the old spacious style, is extremely comfortable and well furnished.”

-However, such an impressive property comes with great demands on its maintenance, as Muir noted that the offices in the adjacent buildings were in disrepair and “we ought not to spend any more money on patching this deplorable mess and that a scheme should be worked out for entirely rehashing the offices”.
+However, such an impressive property comes with great maintenance costs.
+When Muir noted that the offices in the adjacent buildings were in disrepair, he recommended that “we ought not to spend any more money on patching this deplorable mess and that a scheme should be worked out for entirely rehashing the offices”.
 Interestingly, a similar opinion re-emerged five decades later when Boris Johnson, then Foreign Secretary, said that he was “determined to ensure that our diplomats have all the necessary tools to do their job effectively.
 This includes working in modern, safe, fit-for-purpose premises not just in Bangkok but around the world.”5

 The proceeds from the sale of the compound will be used to relocate the British Embassy in Bangkok this year and improve other British Embassies around the world.
 Another milestone in British diplomatic endeavour, as we invest in the future while honouring our heritage through reminiscence.

 Keep tabs on the past.
 Sign up for our email alerts.